 - Date: you need to define the date format.
 Use content proposals and http://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html.

 - Float execution time: Parse a float value, optionally let it to parse the time unit from the file or assign a unit.

 - Integer execution time: Parse an integer value, optionally let it to parse the time unit from the file or assign a unit.

 - Default name : All log events get into one signal with the name "log".

-- Name from attribute : The given attribute is taken to define the signal name.
-The logs events will be stored into different signals.
+- Name from group value : The given value is taken to define the signal name.
+The log events will be stored into different signals.

-- Hierarchy from attribute : Similar to the previous one.
-The difference is that the attribute is split up (hierarchy separator) and the signal is embedded into a hierarchy of logs.
+- Hierarchy from group value : Similar to the previous one.
+The difference is that the value is split up (hierarchy separator) and the signal is embedded into a hierarchy of logs.

 Now you are ready with the reader configuration.
 Please have in mind that the standard file extension for pattern logs is ".log".
 To change ,please use the Preferences -> General -> Content Types -> (Element/Record/Pattern Log Record).

 The reader will provide a parse error message if the input can not be read.
 The message usually contains the error position, the reason for the failure and a stack trace.